This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 The Cricut Knife Blade can be used on the following materials:

 NOTE – using the knife blade requires much longer cut times.
-Must also be used with Bluetooth connection.
+Must also be used with a Bluetooth connection.
 Turn off sleep mode so that there is no interruption.
 If the power or Bluetooth is interrupted, your project could be cancelled.

 THE BONDED FABRIC BLADE